lomodoc/homepage/content/docs/Installation/lomorage-importer/_index.md

 </div>

 ## Import by command line
 Command line tool is for advanced user when the existing assets are in attached USB or Local/NFS/CIFS mounted disks along with the server running lomorage backend.
 It can avoid unnecessary back-and-forth network traffic as well as disk operation.
-During import, the tool will move existing assets to the directories created by lomorage for each user.
+During import, the tool will move existing assets to the directories created by lomorage for each user, or not move asset while inserting record only if supply `--no-move` option.
 All import logs are saved under /opt/lomorage/var/log/import_[import directory].log.
 Below is usage for the tool.
 ```
 $ /opt/lomorage/bin/lomoc import -h
 NAME:
    lomoc import - Import all photos from given directory into lomo backend with given username and password

 USAGE:
-   lomoc import [username] [password] [directory]
+   lomoc import [command options] [username] [password] [directory]

+OPTIONS:
+   --port value, -p value  (default: 8000)
+   --no-move, -n           not moving original photos/videos, and only insert record in db
 ```

+Note:
+ - `--port` is listen port of `lomod` backend service.
+It is 8000 by default.
+ - `--no-move` is to hint backend service not moving assets, and only insert record in DB.
+By default it is false, and import will **MOVE** all assets and consolidate them into one location

 Example:
 ```